21 June is World Localisation Day

 Global Action Plan was set up around the central idea that we need a radical change to human consumption patterns across the globe if we want to avoid irreversible destruction of our planet.
 The founders of GAP used computer modelling to demonstrate that if we can change the behaviours of people in rich countries, this can pave the way for a more sustainable future.

-One of our most iconic projects is the GLAS garden in Ballymun.
+Some of our most iconic projects are our two community gardens: the GLAS garden in Ballymun and the GLAS @ TU garden in Blanchardstown.
 Here, we welcome people of all backgrounds to come and discover the power of growing your own food – and discover the pleasures of working with nature.

 A broken food system